bitdessin/JustDeepIt/docs/source/tutorials/plant-segmentation.rst

 with the former containing stacks and the latter containing only plants.
 In this study, we use the images at level tray for training and plant segmentation.

-The dataset contains 27 tray-level images with filename :file:`ara2013_tray*_rgb.png`, where * identifies the image from 01 to 27.
+The dataset contains 27 tray-level images with filenames :file:`ara2013_tray*_rgb.png` where * represents digits from 01 to 27.
-We create folders :file:`inputs/train_images` and :file:`inputs/query_images`
+We create folders :file:`train` and :file:`test`
 in the workspace (:file:`PPD2013`) to store the training and test images, respectively.
 We copy four images with the corresponding masks, tray01, tray09, tray18, and tray27,
-into folder :file:`inputs/train_images`
+into folder :file:`train`
-and all the images without masks into folder :file:`inputs/query_images`.
+and all the images without masks into folder :file:`test`.

 The above dataset preparation can be performed manually or automatically using the following shell scripts: